academe/osgb-tools/README.md

     $lat_long = new Academe\OsgbTools\Coordinate(array($latitude, $longitude));
     $square = Academe\OsgbTools\Convert::latLongToOsGrid($lat_long);

-Some terms: Geodetic coordinates consist of geodetic latitude, geodetic longitude, and geodetic height.
+Some terms: Geodetic (also known as geographic) coordinates consist of geodetic latitude, geodetic longitude, and geodetic height.
 Geocentric coordinates are Cartesian coordinates (X, Y, Z) that define the position of a point with respect to the center of mass of the earth.